 Consistent with the ethical requirements of the social work profession and UMBC's Student Academic Conduct Policy, the Baccalaureate Social Work Program holds students to the highest standards of academic integrity.
 Students are expected to know and adhere to the rules established by individual social work professors in specific social work courses.
 Students' academic work also must conform to the guidelines established by the University regarding the definition of misconduct, including, but not limited to, cheating, fabrication, facilitating academic dishonesty, and plagiarism.
-Allegations of academic misconduct on the part of social work students will be taken seriously and will be responded to by following procedures established by the University's Student Academic Conduct Policies section of the UMBC Directory contain the "University's Student Academic Conduct Policy" and "Policy for Resolving Cases of Academic Misconduct".
+Allegations of academic misconduct on the part of social work students will be taken seriously and will be responded to by following procedures established by the University.
+The UMBC Student Handbook and the UMBC Policies section of the UMBC Directory contain the "University's Student Academic Conduct Policy" and "Policy for Resolving Cases of Academic Misconduct".